khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 The principles defined should align to the following guidelines to assure they are to be most effective.

+Note: The current principles in place may not yet conform to these guidelines, but will be updated to do so in the near future.

 ### Origin and purpose

 Company values and purpose should inform principles, while principles should either inform the process or the desired output.
 Make sure that no conflicting principles are introduced.

 ### Target audience

-Different teams require different principles to guide them, while some principles might be useful to more than one.
-It is important that the target audience is clear to avoid confusion while considering them when making decisions.
-Principles are there for the people using them to create the product.

-Note: The current principles in place do not yet conform to these guidelines, but will be updated to do so in the near future.
+Principles provide guidance to creators, ensuring they are focusing on the right problems for their users.
+Different internal teams (such as product, design, engineering, and marketing) sometimes require different sets of principles to guide them towards a shared outcome for the product end user.
+Ensure you are using the correct principles based on the task that you are performing.

 ### Actionable and genuine